svandisproject/svandis-backend/README.md

 ### Compilation

-To compile these smart contracts in truffle:
+To compile these smart contracts in truffle (Check truffle.js for your deployment options) :

-  `ganache-cli`
+  `truffle develop`

   `truffle compile`